alexsupra/WinTango-Patcher/README.md

 ### Sources

-The patcher release v24 was based on v16 but not v17 which sources are located in the root of repository.
-The reason is that v17 seems to be broken and reason is still unknown.
+The patcher release v24 was based on v16.12.24 but not v17 which sources are located in the root of repository (these sources seems to be broken).
 Thus the working sources are located inside 7z-archives on releases page.